Diplomate Resources

 OR

-- Documenting Continuing Professional Development (CPD) activities in veterinary dentistry during the current certification period, using the Certification Maintenance Points System.
+1. Documenting Continuing Professional Development (CPD) activities in veterinary dentistry during the current certification period, using the Certification Maintenance Points System.
+There is no need to submit a separate document through DMS, just the MOC log.

 Maintenance of Certification

-Initial certification following successful completion of the training, credentials review and AVDC® examination processes is for ten years.
-During the tenth year, Diplomates who wish to retain AVDC® board-certified specialist status are required to submit information for the AVDC® Maintenance of Certification Requirement as described in this document.
+Initial certification following successful completion of the training, credentials review, and AVDC® examination processes is for ten years.
+During the tenth year, Diplomates who wish to retain AVDC® board-certified specialist status are required to submit information for the AVDC® Maintenance of Certification Requirement regarding professional and educational activities that meet requirements for continued AVDC® certification.

 The Maintenance of Certification process is designed to ensure that all Diplomates are meeting their professional responsibility to remain up-to-date and competent in their activities as specialist veterinary dentists.

-Following receipt of the completed form and accompanying documentation, the package is reviewed by the AVDC® Maintenance of Certification committee, which makes a recommendation to the Board of Directors.
-Committee members and Board members shall not vote on their own maintenance of certification submissions.
-Diplomates whose Maintenance of Certification submission is approved will be issued with another 10 year, time-limited certificate.
+Following completion of the DMS log with accompanying documentation, the logged information is reviewed by the AVDC® Maintenance of Certification committee, which makes a recommendation to the Board of Directors.
+Committee members and Board members shall not vote on their own Maintenance of Certification submissions.
+Diplomates whose Maintenance of Certification is approved will be issued another 10-year time-limited certificate.
+If a log is deemed incomplete, there is a brief grace period to work with committee members to address and resolve log requirements.

 Consequences of Lapsed Certification